Balsamic Steak and Peach Salad is a fresh and filling entree salad that pairs the unforgettable combo of sizzling steak with juicy, fresh peaches.

 We’re fresh off a fun family vacation in Denver, Colorado!
-Ben’s cousin got married just outside the city this past weekend so we went a few days early to explore, eat, hike, and play the week away in one of our all-time favorite cities in the world.
-Is there anything more mesmerizing than a mountain view?
+We were in town for a wedding and went a few days early to explore, eat, hike, and play the week away in one of our all-time favorite cities in the world.

 Add balsamic caramelized onions, crumbled gorgonzola cheese, and drizzle the whole thing with Honey-Balsamic Vinaigrette (SWOON!) and I am sold.

 This salad is wonderful because all the cooked components can be made ahead of time.
-Marinate then grill the steak, saute the onions, and blend the dressing a day ahead of time then assemble these enormous salads straight from the fridge.
-They’re perfect to take to work, school or just pull from the fridge for a quick and easy lunch or dinner!
+Marinate then grill the steak, caramelize the onions, and blend the dressing a day ahead of time then assemble these enormous salads straight from the fridge.

 How to Make This Recipe